wp-plugins/facebook-feed-grabber/readme.txt

 At this time it only displays things marked by Facebook as a status, link or video.

 Basic usage to display a Facebook feed is to add `<?php fb_feed() ?>` to a template file.
 That will use the default feed and the other default arguments set on the Facebook Feed Grabber options page.

+The arguments for fb_feed are as follows:

+1. $feed_id (optional) Default: NULL ~ The id of the Facebook page who's feed you want to display.
+When set to null it retrieves the feed id set on the options page.
+If no feed_id is set in the options and you didn't pass it as a parameter then fb_feed() returns FALSE.
+2. $args (optional) Default: NULL ~ An array of arguments.

+The arguments that can be passed through $args are as follows:

+* 'echo' => true // boolean ~ Echos the results when true else it returns the results.
+* 'container' => 'div' // string ~ The element to wrap the feed items in.
+If NULL then no container is used.
+* 'container_id' => 'fb-feed' // string ~ The id of the container element.
+* 'container_class' => 'fb-feed' // string ~ The class of the container element.
+* 'limit' => $options['limit'] // boolean ~ Defaults to value of "Limit to Posts From Feed" on the plugins options page.
+* 'maxitems' => $options['num_entries'] // int|string ~ Defaults to value of "Number of Entries" on the options page.
+* 'show_title' => true // boolean ~ Whether to show the Facebook page title before the feed.

 == Installation ==